Wall Street loses more ground, extending a losing streak

-Wall Street is starting off the week with more losses for stocks Monday, as investors brace for higher interest rates from central banks to fight inflation.
+Wall Street started off the week with more losses for stocks Monday, as investors brace for higher interest rates from central banks to fight inflation.

-The latest wave of selling has the major indexes on pace to extend their losing streak to a fifth day after losing ground the past two weeks.
+The latest wave of selling extends the major indexes' losing streak to a fifth day.
+Each index posted a weekly loss the past two weeks.

 Markets have been slumping as hopes for a gentler Federal Reserve vanish amid stubbornly hot inflation.
 The central bank last week raised its forecast of how long interest rates have to stay elevated to cool inflation that has been hurting businesses and threatening spending.
 The European Central Bank also warned that more rate hikes are coming.

-Technology companies and retailers were among the biggest losers.
-Microsoft fell 2.2% and Home Depot was 2.1% lower.
+Communications services stocks, technology companies and retailers were among the biggest losers Monday.
+Disney slid 4.8%, Microsoft fell 1.7% and Home Depot dropped 1.9% lower.

 Facebook's parent company fell 4.1% after the European Union accused the company of breaching antitrust rules by distorting competition in the online classified ads business.